json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 JSON Schema is delivering exciting features, and more importantly these features are becoming more and more consistent across implementations.
-For example, Ege Korkan added, "vocabularies are very promising and we plan to explore them further in conjunction with Semantic Web technologies."
+For example, Ege Korkan added, "JSON Schema vocabularies are very promising and we plan to explore them further in conjunction with Semantic Web technologies."

 ## Impact